RachitBhargava99/SmartGrader/README.md

 This feature allows you to ensure that some given method is working as it should.
 In other words, it checks whether or not is a given function returning the desired value.

+### Element Finder
+This feature allows you to look for some of the common elements in the submitted code.
+The elements currently supported include loops and variable-dimensional arrays

 ## How To Use
 ### Basic Setup
 The file must start with the following data: